beetbox/beets/docs/plugins/beatport.rst

 you will be asked to enter your username and password to authorize beets to query the Beatport API.
 You will then be displayed with a single line of text that you should paste as a whole into your terminal.
-This will store the authentication data (under ``~/.config/beatport_token.json``) for subsequent runs and you will not be required to repeat the above steps.
+This will store the authentication data for subsequentruns and you will not be required to repeat the above steps.

 Matches from Beatport should now show up alongside matches from MusicBrainz and other sources.